METAPOETICS IV/VI

 Old-Car-Yellow-75

-I tell the
+I tell the greedy

-Gratia guy my poems are old
+Gratia guy the poems are old

-placement in his pre$tigiou$ publication.
+placement in his highly re

-witness protection program he can't use my
+protection program he can't append my name.

-He will attribute the poems
+I say he should attribute the poems

-to a famously prolific author.
+to some famously prolific author.

 Either the fellow